NewCompare CPU & GPU pricing across AWS, Azure & GCP

 horizontalScalingHorizontalScalingArgsNoHorizontal scaling configuration

-actionTriggersstring[]NoWhen to act: "on_detection", "on_schedule"
+actionTriggersstring[]NoWhen to act: "on_detection", "on_schedule".
+Both can be used together.

 detectionTriggersstring[]NoWhat triggers detection: "pod_creation", "pod_update", "pod_reschedule"